bopopescu/PipelineShuffle/note/modify.md

 ## DAGScheduler
 ### submitStage: Important
-Submit the satge from the **Final stage to their parents**, i.e. we find the final stage, mark it `PENDING` if it has missing parents, and submit it, and then find it's parents and submit them recursively.
+Submit the stage from the **Final stage to their parents**, i.e. we find the final stage, mark it `PENDING` if it has missing parents, and submit it, and then find it's parents and submit them recursively.

 ### submitMissingTasks:
 If the stage is `PENDING`, we use `getRandomLocs` to assign the tasks to the random locations.